bxparks/bigquery-schema-generator/README.md

 explicitly being defined to be `null`).

-In addition to the above, this option, when used in conjunction with --existing_schema_map, will allow fields to be relaxed from REQUIRED to NULLABLE if they were REQUIRED in the existing schema and NULL rows are found in the new data we are inferring a schema from.
+In addition to the above, this option, when used in conjunction with `--existing_schema_map`, will allow fields to be relaxed from REQUIRED to NULLABLE if they were REQUIRED in the existing schema and NULL rows are found in the new data we are inferring a schema from.
 In this case it can be used with either input_format, CSV or JSON.

 See [Issue #28](https://github.com/bxparks/bigquery-schema-generator/issues/28)
 for implementation details.